blackhawk64/shopping-list/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## How does i created a new routing from CLI
+From Angular documentation, i got this code: `ng generate module app-routing --flat --module=app` The explanation is below:
+> --flat puts the file in src/app instead of its own folder.
+> --module=app tells the CLI to register it in the imports array of the AppModule.